 The first step to understanding how to manage Wordpress is to understand the layout and navigation of your Wordpress Dashboard.
 Your Wordpress dashboard URL and login credentials are provided by our support team after the completion of your blog setup.

-The first time you login you will be greeted by a similar dashboard as the following:
+The first time you log in you will be greeted by a similar dashboard like this:

 The dashboard home will give you a snapshot of your blog details and settings.
 The "At a Glance" section highlights how many current blog posts, blog web pages, and comments on your blog.

 On the left side of your screen, you will see a navigation bar with a handful of settings.
 The top 4 options (below the Dashboard link) are related to what content is available on your blog that users can view whereas the following 5 settings will allow you to set how you blog functions.